 The Porter Family Professional Development Center exposes students to necessary career development resources, education and experiences to ensure a successful undergraduate and post-graduate experience.
 This includes building necessary career development skills, forming valuable connections, extending their professional networks, and standing out to employers/graduate schools.

 Each student should complete their Elon Job Network Profile, which includes uploading their resume to the site.
 The Elon Job Network provides students with a comprehensive database of job postings, internship postings, career events and on-campus employer programs.

-Each student will have a comprehensive resume which highlights their unique experiences and skills.
-This resume needs to be reviewed by an Elon University Career Advisor and then uploaded into Elon Job Network, to be considered complete as a component of the program.
+Each student should have a comprehensive resume which highlights their unique experiences and skills.
+This resume needs to be reviewed by an Elon University Career Advisor and then uploaded into the Elon Job Network.

-Each student will attend Sophomore Success, a career development program available two times during the academic year.
+Registration for Sophomore Success is highly encouraged.
+Sophomore Success is a career development program available two times during the academic year.
 Sophomores can register for either the fall or spring event.
 This program provides an opportunity for students to interact with employers through a resume review, networking session and mock interview, as well as gain valuable information regarding professional and dining etiquette.

-Each student will have a LinkedIn profile which includes: a professional picture and a comprehensive explanation of their work, leadership, research and community service experiences.
+Every LSB student should have a LinkedIn profile which includes: a professional picture and a comprehensive explanation of their work, leadership, research and community service experiences.

-Each student will complete the BUS 381 Internship Course concurrently with an internship, allowing them to satisfy an Experiential Learning Requirement (ELR) and gain valuable work experience within their perspective field(s) of interest.
+Every student should complete the BUS 381 Internship Course concurrently with an internship, allowing them to satisfy an Experiential Learning Requirement (ELR) and gain valuable work experience within their perspective field(s) of interest.

 Career Event Attendance

-Each student will attend at least one career event on campus.
-These events include the bi-annual Job and Internship Expo, Sales Meet and Greet, Accounting Meet and Greet, as well as a variety of employer information sessions.
+All students should attend at least two career-related events on campus each semester.
+These events include the bi-annual Job and Internship Expo, Sales Meet and Greet, Accounting Meet and Greet, as well as a variety of Employer Information Sessions.
 A list of upcoming career events can be found on Elon Job Network and on the Student Professional Development Center website.